Scroll to top

 Planning travel to Warsaw?
 Speak with a security consultant.

-Warsaw has become one of Europe’s strategically important business capitals, driven by its role as a NATO member and EU hub, and significantly elevated by its position as the primary Western logistics centre for Ukraine support since 2022.
+Warsaw has become one of Europe’s strategically important business capitals, driven by its role as a NATO and EU member state and significantly elevated by its position as the primary Western logistics centre for Ukraine support since 2022.
+This strategic prominence has reshaped its security environment: a fundamentally safe European capital now sits at the centre of an active hybrid-threat environment that affects a specific population of principals.

 The security landscape

-For these groups, Warsaw’s proximity to the conflict in Ukraine and the active presence of Russian and Belarusian intelligence services creates a materially elevated espionage and targeting risk.
+The elevated considerations are specific to certain profiles: those with NATO-adjacent roles, defence sector executives, Ukraine-support business leaders, and government officials working on Eastern European policy.
+For these groups, Warsaw’s proximity to the conflict and the active presence of Russian and Belarusian intelligence services create a materially elevated espionage and targeting risk.

 Threat Intelligence